 If the food will be hot when you fill the jars before processing, you can go ahead and turn the heat on under the canner and start heating the water.
 Do not turn the heat on yet if the food will be cold packed into the jars or the jars could crack when placed in the water.Continue to 4 of 8 below.

 04 of 08

 Fill Jars and Place in Pressure Canner

-Fill clean canning jars, leaving ½ to 1-inch headspace.
-Screw on 2-piece canning lids.
-Use a jar lifter to lower the jars into the canner.
+Fill clean canning jars, leaving 1/2 to 1-inch headspace.
+Screw on two-piece canning lids and use a jar lifter to lower the jars into the canner.
 Hold the jars upright so that the food doesn’t get on the adhesive ring on the inside of the lids.
 Leave a little space between the jars.Continue to 5 of 8 below.

 05 of 08